Error message

 • The night sky significantly increases in brightness shortward of the R-band during bright moon phases.
 If your science needs observations at short wavelengths, please consider strong SB constraints to ensure enough S/N in the blue.

 • The level of cloud cover needed for your science depends on the combination of the brightness of your target, wavelength range needed for your science, and the S/N desired.
 Most spectroscopic observations of medium-bright targets at all wavelength ranges are sufficient when taken in thin cirrus or worse conditions.
-If you required accurate spectrophotometric calibration, please indicate by choosing clear conditions.
+If you required accurate spectrophotometric calibration, please indicate so by choosing clear conditions.

 • Please ensure the observing conditions requested match your science goals.